What Is a Plantar Fibroma?

 A plantar fibroma is a benign (non-cancerous) nodule that grows in the arch of the foot and usually appears between ages 20 and 60.
 It usually is slow-growing and often less than one inch in size.
 Some can grow faster and are considered plantar fibromatosis.
 A plantar fibroma or fibromatosis is a disease of the fibrous tissue that grows between the skin and the underlying fascia.

-The main symptom is a mass on the bottom of the foot, roughly in the middle of the arch or instep, between the heel pad and the forefoot pad.
+The main symptom is a mass on the bottom of the foot, roughly in the middle of the arch or instep, between the heel pad and the forefoot (front of the foot) pad.
 The mass will cause a soft curve in the contour of the bottom of the foot that may be painful with pressure or shoe wear.

 The cause is unknown but thought to have a genetic component.
-They are commonly seen in people of white, Anglo-Saxon, Protestant backgrounds.
+Plantar fibromas are commonly seen in people of white, Anglo-Saxon, Protestant backgrounds.
 Trauma to the foot does not seem to be a factor.
 Alcohol consumption may be a factor.

 Plantar fibromas reside in the deep fascia of the foot between the skin and the first layers of muscle.
 The more aggressive condition of plantar fibromatosis may involve the skin and the muscle layers and may also wrap around the local digital nerves and arteries.

 Generally, a plantar fibroma is treated without surgery.
-If you are considering surgery, one must look at the other foot and both hands.
-If you exhibit fibromatosis on the palms of your hands (Dupuytren's) or the other foot, recurrence with excision is likely.
+If you are considering surgery, your surgeon will likely look at the other foot and both hands.
+If you exhibit fibromatosis on the palms of your hands (Dupuytren's) or the other foot, recurrence is likely.
 Most patients can be treated conservatively through orthotics (inserts) and stretching.
 Surgery is considered only after all non-surgical options have been exhausted.
-Recurrence in patients with multiple extremity involvement is high.

-Recovering from excision of a plantar lesion may be prolonged.
-A simple excision may be the time to heal the incision.
-If a more complex excision is required with excision of the lesion, plantar fascia and overlying skin with skin grafting, this may take months to recover.
+Recovering from excision (surgical removal) of a plantar lesion may take time.
+Recovery from a simple excision may be the time to heal the incision.
+If the surgery is more complex with excision of the lesion, plantar fascia, and overlying skin with skin grafting, it may take months to recover.